thedarkwriter/courseware-lms-content/courses/testing_intro.md

 ## Unit tests

 Unit tests are short simple tests that form the first line of defense for your code.
 They are called unit tests because they are limited scope tests that focus on small units of code.
-Since Puppet was originally written in Ruby, unit tests are generally written in a variation of `rspec` called `rspec-puppet`, this can be installed as a gem on your development workstation.
-You should also install the `puppetlabs_spec_helper` gem, it provides a lot of helpful features for developing puppet tests.
+Since Puppet was originally written in Ruby, unit tests are generally written in a variation of `rspec` called `rspec-puppet` that can be installed as a gem on your development workstation.
+You should also install the `puppetlabs_spec_helper` gem, as it provides a lot of helpful features for developing puppet tests.

-Rspec syntax reads almost like natural language, once you're familiar with it you'll find it's easy to follow.
-For testing puppet code, a good first step is to check that your code will compile.
+Rspec syntax reads almost like natural language, and once you're familiar with it you'll find it's easy to follow.
+For testing Puppet code, a good first step is to check that your code will compile.

 For example, if you had a module to manage a webserver, you might have a class called `apache`.
 A minimal test for that class would be: